Menu

 The Reception Team

-The Reception Teachers are: Mrs Farrell, Mrs Searle and Miss Gerrard.
+The Reception Teachers are: Mrs Farrell, Miss Gerrard and Mrs Khan.
+(Mrs Farrell and Mrs Khan are in a job share).

-Learning support staff are: Mrs Murphy, Mrs Hussain, Miss Glendon, Miss James and Mrs Bailey.
+Learning support staff are: Mrs Murphy, Mrs Hussain, Miss Glendon and Mrs Bailey.

 The Early Years (Nursery and Reception classes) gate opens at 8:30am and closes at 8.40am.
 If your child is late you will need to enter the school through the school office.
 Please ensure your child arrives promptly to school each day.